USEPA/EPA_MOVES_Model/docs/MOVESDatabaseTables.md

 ### emissionRate

-emissionRate contains emission rates for most exhaust-based pollutants which are same regardless of the vehicle age.
+emissionRate contains emission rates for exhaust-based pollutants that do not vary by vehicle age.

 | Field            | Type        | Null | Key | Default | Comment                                                          |
 | ---------------- | ----------- | ---- | --- | ------- | ---------------------------------------------------------------- |